jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (i) at a place designated by the chief executive under section 383; or (ii) on arrival in New Zealand at an immigration control area or other prescribed place:
   (c) classify persons to whom a transit visa waiver applies for the purposes of section 86:
-  (d) prescribe the period for which a person may be in New Zealand as the holder of a transit visa for the purposes of section 88(1):
+  (d) prescribe 1 or more transit periods, and different periods may be prescribed for the holders of transit visas and persons to whom a transit visa waiver applies:
   (e) prescribe the manner in which an expression of interest must be made for the purposes of section 92(1).

 ### 402 Regulations relating to procedures and requirements in relation to arrivals in and departures from New Zealand